embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Set mode of a file
+Set mode of a file hello as olleh